scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 8.md

 **Sera:** I didn't get them fired.

-**Sera:** I was on the team for a while.
-Unfortunately, time dragged on, and we were having trouble producing any groundbreaking results.
+**Sera:** I was on the team for a while, and we were having trouble producing any groundbreaking results.

-**Sera:** Feeling pressured, they finally decided to fabricate the data, knowing that very rarely does published data get validated.
-That's just the nature of things - researchers want to spend their time exploring their own ideas, not verifying others' findings.
+**Sera:** Feeling pressured, they finally decided to fabricate the data, knowing that very rarely does published data get validated - researchers want to spend their time exploring their own ideas, not verifying others' findings.

-**Sera:** I didn't want to do that, so they kicked me off the team on the premise that I was causing too much drama within the team.
-Which... apparently isn't too hard to believe.

-**Sera:** Since I had been on the team, I knew all of the experiments ran.
-So I spent a while replicating all of the experiments we ran.
-And then I threatened to release it all if they published.
+**Sera:** I didn't want to do that, and I threatened to publish a dissenting paper with the real data if they published - which would've ruined their careers.

-**Sera:** They were shocked I had the guts to do such a thing.
+**Sera:** They were shocked I had the guts.
 Especially since I was a relatively new researcher, and they were all my seniors.

+**Sera:** If they only knew my parents and our history...

+**Sera:** Anyway, they ended up not publishing.
+But they still kicked me off the team on the premise that I was causing too much drama.
+Which... isn't too hard to believe.

-**Sera:** But that's why the paper was never published.
-However...
+**Sera:** However...
 I'm not sure how, but the fabricated data, along with my own data, was leaked.
 And the press loved the drama.
 And well... the rest is history.

-**Sera:** They were angry, thinking that I ratted them out anyway, so they told everyone the fabricated data was an accident and that they had been planning
+**Sera:** They were angry, thinking that I ratted them out anyway, so they told everyone the fabricated data was an accident from an equipment malfunction, and that they had been planning to verify the data.
+That I had tried to defame them.

+**Alex:** But they were fired?

+**Sera:** I had the press on my side.
+For once, the press actually reported the truth.
+But our colleagues... no one actually thought they were guilty.

+**Sera:** The press reported that a researcher gave them this story.
+A researcher from the institution.
+The press *says* the researcher isn't me.

+**Alex:** Everyone thought it was you.

+**Sera:** It wasn't.

+**Alex:** *So that's what happened...
+But why didn't she push back against their story?
+Did she think it was a hopeless battle?
+That no one would believe her?*

+**Alex:** *To be honest, her story isn't that believable...
+I mean, the paper was never published, and no one else at this institute - including this unnamed researcher - has said anything to confirm or deny Sera's innocence.*

+***Flashback of Sera's silence the day before.***

+**Alex:** *But strangely...
+I believe her.*

+**Alex:** Hey, are you busy this weekend?

+**Sera:** What?

+**Alex:** My friend Dillon is hosting... well, he's forcing me to host a friendly video game tournament at my apartment every Saturday.

+**Alex:** Uh, you're welcome to join.

+**Sera:** ...

+**Alex:** But not obligated to!

+**Sera:** What games?

+***The scene fades to black.***

+**Alex's Voice:** In the end, Sera accepted the invitation.